 Let’s back up one step.
 Which networks specifically should you focus on for your business?
 Where should you create a profile?
 Everywhere, right?
 You never know which one will be the next big thing.

 Wrong!
 If you get excited about new social media platforms, then go ahead, sign up and claim a custom URL for your business.
-Snag it early on so you have an account when / if you choose to use it.
+Snag it early so you have an account if or when you choose to use it.

-However, what you want to do is choose 1-3 social networks to focus on.
+However, what you want to do is choose one to three social networks to focus on.
 If you try to focus on everything, you’ll get burned out and end up accomplishing nothing.
-So, instead, figure out the 1-3 networks you want to focus on, and don’t worry about the others.
+So, instead, determine the one to three networks you want to focus on, and don’t worry about the others.

 If you’re concerned about missing the next big thing, choose a schedule to re-evaluate your networks.
-There isn’t a large audience on new networks, so you don’t have to worry about being an early adopter for your business.
-Looking at the top social networks on an annual basis and choosing which ones you’d like to focus on for the year should be often enough to stay current on popular networks.
+New networks don’t often have a large audience, so you don’t need to worry about being an early adopter for your business.
+Looking at the top social networks on an annual basis, and choosing which ones you’d like to focus on for the year should be enough to stay current on popular networks.

 Figure out where your audience is

 How do you choose the right networks for your business to focus on?
-You want to figure out where your audience is and go to them.
+You want to figure out where your audience is and concentrate on them.
 Choose a social network that has your targeted demographic.
 You can review your social data in Google Analytics.
-You can also look at social media demographic studies to get an idea of what networks might be a good match.
+You can also look at social media demographic studies to get an idea of which networks might be a good match.